 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor liberal causes.
 These sources are generally trustworthy for information, but may require further investigation.
 See all Left-Center sources.

-Factual Reporting: HIGH
+Factual Reporting: MOSTLY FACTUAL

 Google News is a news aggregator developed by Google.
 It presents a continuous, customizable flow of articles organized from thousands of publishers and magazines.
-A beta version was launched in September 2002, and released officially in January 2006.
-The Google News homepage breaks news into categories such as World, US, Business, Technology, Science, etc. They also offer a search feature to search for news by keyword.
+A beta version was launched in September 2002 and released officially in January 2006.
+The Google News homepage breaks the news into categories such as World, US, Business, Technology, Science, etc. They also offer a search feature to search for news by keyword.
 The news that appears on the homepage and in searches is derived from Google’s search algorithm.
 Google News is available in 35 languages.

 Funded by / Ownership

-Google News is owned by Google, Inc.
+Google News is owned by Alphabet, Inc. Advertising generates revenue.

 Analysis / Bias